Today in History Daily Facts The Fact Generator Fact Images 2026 Events Big Questions World Records Listicles 1000 Facts

 The Lego Group is the world’s most powerful brand.
 There are more Lego Minifigures than there are people on Earth.

-The Bagheera kiplingi spider was discovered in the 1800s and is the only species of spider that has been classified as vegetarian.
+The Bagheera kiplingi spider was discovered in the 1800s and is the only spider species classified as vegetarian.

 Elvis was originally blonde.
 He started coloring his hair black for an edgier look.
 Sometimes, he would touch it up himself using shoe polish.

 If you translate “Jesus” from Hebrew to English, the correct translation is “Joshua.”
-The name “Jesus” comes from translating the name from Hebrew to Greek to Latin to English.
+The name “Jesus” comes from translating the Hebrew name into Greek, then Latin, and finally English.

 Ed Sheeran bought a ticket to LA with no contacts.
-He was spotted by Jamie Foxx, who offered him the use of his recording studio and a bed in his Hollywood home for six weeks.
+He was spotted by Jamie Foxx, who offered him access to his recording studio and a bed in his Hollywood home for six weeks.

 German Chocolate Cake is named after an American baker by the name of Samuel German.